Wireline Sonic Waveform Data

 Number of columns: 2001

-Number of rows: 873 (Main run)
+Number of rows: 873 (main run)

-Number of rows: 378 Repeat run)
+Number of rows: 378 (repeat run)

-The following files have been loaded:
+The following files have been created:

 SDT from SDT/NGT (main run)